ShayanFiroozi/FluentSysInfo/README.md

 > :warning:  If **UseAuthentication** settings is enable the secret key should be sent by each **Get** request.

-> :information_source: **Example URL With Authentication** : http://localhost:54800/api/SysInfo/GetDateTimeInfo/FluentSysInfoSecretKeyXXX
+> :information_source: **Example With Authentication** : http://localhost:54800/api/SysInfo/GetDateTimeInfo/FluentSysInfoSecretKeyXXX
 <br/>

-> :information_source: **Example URL Without Authentication** : http://localhost:54800/api/SysInfo/GetOSInfo
+> :information_source: **Example Without Authentication** : http://localhost:54800/api/SysInfo/GetOSInfo
  <br/>